-'''

-\a

-alarm, that is, the BEL character (hex 07)
+\a alarm, that is, the BEL character (hex 07)

-"control-x", where x is any character
+\cx "control-x", where x is any character

-escape (hex 1B)
+\e escape (hex 1B)

-\cx

-\e

-\f

-formfeed (hex OC)
+\f formfeed (hex OC)

-newline (hex OA)

-n
+\n linefeed (hex 0A)

-carriage return (hex OD)
+\r carriage return (hex OD)

-\r

-\t

-tab (hex 09)
+\t tab (hex 09)

-character with octal code ddd, or backreference
+\ddd character with octal code ddd, or backreference

-\ddd

-\lambda hh

-character with hex code hh
+\xhh character with hex code hh

-\x{hhh..} character with hex code hhh..
+$x{hhh}$ character with hex code hhh

-'''

-The precise effect of cx is as follows: if x is a lower case letter, it is converted to upper case.
+The precise effect of \cx is as follows: if x is a lower case letter, it is converted to upper case.
 Then bit 6 of the character (hex 40) is inverted.
-Thus cz becomes hex 1A, but c becomes hex 3B, while c; becomes hex 7B.
+Thus c becomes hex 1A, but c becomes hex 3B, while c; becomes hex 7B.

 After x, from zero to two hexadecimal digits are read (letters can be in upper or lower case).
-Any number of hexadecimal digits may appear between $x{ and }$ , but the value of the character code must be less than 256 in non-UTF-8 mode, and less than 2\\31 in UTF-8 mode (that is, the maximum hexadecimal value is 7FFFFFF).
-If characters other than hexadecimal digits appear between $x{ and }$ , or if there is no terminating }, this form of escape is not recognized.
+Any number of hexadecimal digits may appear between $x{ and }$ , but the value of the character code must be less than 256 in non-UTF-8 mode, and less than 2\\31 in UTF-8 mode.
+That is, the maximum value in hexadecimal is 7FFFFFF.
+Note that this is bigger than the largest Unicode code point, which is 10FFFF.

+If characters other than hexadecimal digits appear between x and }, or if there is no terminating }, this form of escape is not recognized.
 Instead, the initial x will be interpreted as a basic hexadecimal escape, with no following digits, giving a character whose value is zero.